eyevox/depot/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Depot is a Dart state management library intended for use with the Flutter apps.
+Depot is a Dart actor model state management library intended for use with the Flutter apps.

 Some of its inspirational sources are: